ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # Proxy behavior {#behavior}

-After accepting the Bound UDP proxying request, the proxy uses an assigned IP address and port to transmit UDP payloads received from the client to the target IP Address and UDP Port specified in each HTTP Datagram received from the client.
+After accepting the bound UDP proxying request, the proxy uses an assigned IP address and port to transmit UDP payloads received from the client to the target IP Address and UDP Port specified in each HTTP Datagram received from the client.
 The proxy uses the same ports to listen for UDP packets from any